software-mansion/react-native-gesture-handler/docs/docs/fundamentals/gesture-composition.md

 ## requiredToFailByExternalGesture

-`requiredToFailByExternalGesture` works similarily to `requireExternalGestureToFail` but the direction of the relation is reversed - insted of making the gesture it's called on wait for failure of gestures passed as arguments, it's making gestures passed as arguments wait for the gesture it's called on.
-It's especially usefull for making lists where the `ScrollView` component needs to wait for every gesture underneath it.
+`requiredToFailByExternalGesture` works similarily to `requireExternalGestureToFail` but the direction of the relation is reversed - instead of being one-to-many relation, it's many-to-one.
+It's especially useful for making lists where the `ScrollView` component needs to wait for every gesture underneath it.
 All that's required is passing a ref of the `ScrollView` to the gesture object, for example:

 ```jsx
 import React, { useRef } from 'react';